conceptsandtraining/lib-ente/README.md

 Within the system, there are a lot of subsystems that act upon these entities.

 > **Example:**
-> In a real time strategy game entities would be units of the armies in the game
+> In a real time strategy game, entities would be units of the armies in the game
 > as well as objects in the landscape and maybe other things.
 Systems acting
 > upon these objects would be e.g. a physics system, a path finding system, a
 > sound system, ...